Written by Sarah Robertson-Barnes for The Zero Waste Collective

 Approach each one of these swaps as you run out of what you are currently using - after all, zero waste is about using what we already have and making better choices when it is time to buy new.

 Here are 10 simple swaps you can make in your kitchen to start reducing waste today!
-Be sure to check out the shop for our featured products that can help facilitate zero waste living in the kitchen.

 1. Paper Towels